4v0v/t1m3r/README.md

   - **parameters** = table
   - **tag**   = string

-Like a during function without a time restriction
+Shortcut for a **Timer:during** without a time restriction.

 - **Timer:once(action[, tag])**:
   - **action** = function
   - **tag**    = string

- Do an action once until the once timer is removed
+ Do an action once until the once timer is removed.